This post was printed in the January 2013 issue of Doors & Hardware

 When a door swings in the direction of egress travel it may swing into a corridor that is part of an egress path, where a certain egress width must be maintained.
 The term “encroachment” refers to how far a door projects into the required egress width, and it is measured with the door in two different positions – with the door in its fully-open position, and with the door in the position where it encroaches upon the egress width to the greatest extent (often 90 degrees).

-1. Twenty-four inches (610 mm)—For access to and utilization of electrical, mechanical or plumbing systems or equipment.
+- For access to and utilization of electrical, mechanical, or plumbing systems or equipment – 24 inches

-4. Seventy-two inches (1829 mm)—In Group E with a corridor having a required capacity of 100 or more.
+- In Group E with a corridor having a required capacity of 100 or more – 72 inches

-5. Seventy-two inches (1829 mm)—In corridors and areas serving gurney traffic in occupancies where patients receive outpatient medical care, which causes the patient to be not capable of self-preservation.
+- In corridors and areas serving gurney traffic in occupancies where patients receive medical care, which causes them to be incapable of self-preservation – 72 inches

-The same section states that when doors are fully open they may not reduce the required means of egress width by more than 7 inches.
-Section 1005.3 of the 2009 IBC states that the “surface-mounted latch release hardware” mounted on the corridor side of the open door is exempt from inclusion in the 7-inch projection when it is mounted between 34 inches and 48 inches above the finished floor.
-NFPA 101 (2009) contains very similar requirements in section Section 184.108.40.206.3.
+The IBC also states that when doors are fully open they may not reduce the required means of egress width by more than 7 inches.
+The “surface-mounted latch release hardware” mounted on the corridor side of the open door is exempt from inclusion in the 7-inch projection when it is mounted between 34 inches and 48 inches above the finished floor.
+NFPA 101 contains very similar requirements.

 One piece of hardware to consider with regard to encroachment is the door closer, because it may limit the fully-open position of the door.
 For example, a closer with a built-in stop (or a separate overhead stop) may have a maximum degree of opening of 110 degrees.
 The corridor must be wide enough to provide the required egress width with the door in this position – the door is only allowed to project 7 inches into the required width when it is fully open, 110 degrees in this case.